pivotal/docs-tap/multicluster/reference/tap-values-build-sample.md

     * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
     * Dockerhub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.
     * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
-- `KP-DEFAULT-REPO-USERNAME` is the username for `KP-DEFAULT-REPO`.
-You can `docker push` to this repository with this username.
+- `KP-DEFAULT-REPO-USERNAME` is the user name for `KP-DEFAULT-REPO`.
+You can `docker push` to this repository with this user name.
     * For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
 - `KP-DEFAULT-REPO-PASSWORD` is the password for `KP-DEFAULT-REPO`.
 You can `docker push` to this repository with this password.
     * For Google Cloud Registry, use the contents of the service account JSON key.
 - `DESCRIPTOR-NAME` is the name of the descriptor to import automatically.
-Current available options include:
+Currently available options include:
-    * `tap-1.0.0-full` contains all dependencies, and is for production use.
+    * `tap-1.0.0-full` contains all dependencies and is for production use.
-- `SERVER-NAME` is the hostname of the registry server.
+- `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
     * Dockerhub has the form `server: "index.docker.io"`.
     * Google Cloud Registry has the form `server: "gcr.io"`.